apache/apisix/doc/plugins/skywalking.md

         ```

     2. Open the webUI of  skywalking:
-        You can open dashboard with a browser: http://10.110.149.175:8080 .it will be a successful install as follow:
+        You can open dashboard with a browser: http://10.110.149.175:8080.
+It will be a successful install as follow:
         ![ ](../images/plugin/skywalking-3.png)

 3. Test: